 Like a narrator telling a story, AD is an additional commentary describing body language, expressions and movements.
 Find out more about audio description.

-Find out which cinemas provide audio description in your area at Your Local Cinema or telephone them on 0845 056 9824.
+Find out which cinemas provide audio description in your area at Your Local Cinema or telephone them on 0845 056 9824 or email email@example.com.
 The call centre is open 24 hours a day, seven days a week.
 Let them know which town you are in and they'll tell you if there are any audio described films being screened in your area.
-Alternatively, you can email email@example.com.
+Alternatively, you can email firstname.lastname@example.org.

-You can apply for a Cinema Exhibitor's Association (CEA) card which entitles you to two-for-the-price-of-one tickets in all participating cinemas if you either claim Disability Living Allowance (DLA) or are registered blind.
-For more information visit the CEA card website or telephone 0845 123 1292.
+You can apply for a Cinema Exhibitor's Association (CEA) card which entitles you to two-for-the-price-of-one tickets in all participating cinemas if you claim a qualifying benefit (such as Disability Living Allowance, Personal Independence Payment or Attendance Allowance) or that you are registered as blind ("severely sight impaired").
+The card costs £6 and needs to be renewed every year.
+For more information visit the CEA card website, call 01244 526 016 or email email@example.com.